Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/physics.rst

 * A gaseous commodity where pipes transport the gas.
 * Electricity commodity where cables transport the energy

 There are documentation pages for the three respective commodities and the physics that are modelled for each.
-This page will focus on the assets, physics and other functionality that generalizes over the commodities.
+This page will focus on the assets, physics and other functionality that involves multiple commodities.

 Electrolyzer
 ------------